-The big idea of treating patients with virtual healthcare wasn’t totally new, of course.
+When VR in healthcare was mentioned in 2016, the idea of treating patients virtually wasn’t new.
 In academia, the medical practitioners behind Israel’s SeeMee had been using VR brain trauma treatments since 2009, while Josef Haik, director of Sheba Medical Center’s Burn Center, has long used VR to relieve the pain of severe burns.

 Today, most players have developed gamified solutions which encourage patients to move their body while wearing a VR headset: the big sell is that VR exercises can be monitored and personalised to a patient’s different and changing needs as they progress through their recovery.